Child pedestrians: 5 - 9 years

 Teach your children to put their phones down and keep their heads up when crossing the road.
 This is particularly important for pre-teens who are easily distracted by their devices.

 Make sure that, where possible, your children know to use footpaths.
-If there isn’t one, tell them to walk facing the traffic, keeping to the far left.
+If there isn’t one, tell them to walk facing the traffic, keeping to the far right.

 Children under 10 years should always cross the street with an adult.
 This is because they have trouble judging car speeds and distances up until this age.